-8 Day Cyclades Crewed Catamaran Itinerary
+7 Day Cyclades Crewed Catamaran Itinerary | Mykonos

-Try out some of the best restaurants in Greece, including the renowned Nammos, Hakkassan Mykonos, and Katrin.
-Make sure to enjoy the peaceful beauty of islands such as Milos and wander the whitewashed streets of Ios to make your next charter your most memorable vacation yet.
+Try out some of the best restaurants in Greece, including the renowned Nammos, Hakkassan, Mykonos, and Katrin.
+Be sure to enjoy the peaceful beauty of islands like Milos and wander the whitewashed streets of Ios to make your next charter your most memorable vacation yet.

 Set sail from the lively island of Mykonos to the beautiful island of Syros, known for its large town Ermoupoli which is the capital of the Cyclades.
 This town is the perfect amalgamation of traditional and modern Greece, despite being a relatively small island.
-There are plenty of fantastic restaurants to choose from, and as the Cyclades capital the streets are bustling all year round.
+There are plenty of fantastic restaurants to choose from, and as the Cyclades capital, the streets are bustling all year round.

 After a wonderful lunch, you can step back on board to explore the next island of Serifos, which is the perfect destination to spend the night.
 Walk the streets of one of the most elegant towns in the Cyclades, being circular in shape and looking down over the rest of the island from the top of a rocky hill.
-Enjoy the quaint bars, restaurants and tavernas that line the narrow streets, or walk up to the 15th century Venetian castle for a fantastic view of the sunset over the azure Greek waters.
+Enjoy the quaint bars, restaurants and tavernas that line the narrow streets, or walk up to the 15th-century Venetian castle for a fantastic view of the sunset over the azure Greek waters.

 This morning you will sail from Serifos to Kimolos, an island made up of volcanic soil that has produced some of the best beaches in the Cyclades.
-Visit the north side of the island to see the resident seals that inhabit the shores, or drop anchor and take your tender in to the beaches of Ayioklima, Prassá, Thérma and Kástro and visit the peaceful thermal springs.
+Visit the north side of the island to see the resident seals that inhabit the shores, or drop anchor and take your tender into the beaches of Ayioklima, Prassá, Thérma and Kástro and visit the peaceful thermal springs.

 After lunch, it’s time to hop back on board and set sail for the port of Folegandros in the small village of Karavostasis.
 With untouched beaches and azure waters, this is the perfect place to spend the evening away from the busier tourist destinations.
 This peaceful island has three villages in total to explore, but the port also offers excellent restaurants for the evenings if you are quite happy to sit back and enjoy the tranquillity of this island.